docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 A button that displays an icon, with or without a text label.
 Like a text button, typically initiates an action in response to a click.
-The image property identifies the icon image; see "Displaying images" on page 72.
+The image property identifies the icon image; see :ref:`displaying-images`.
 The title or text property provides an optional label; the titleLayout property places the label with respect to the image.
 The onClick callback method provides behavior.